Please disable your adblock and script blockers to view this page

 }

-Get the current JBO Date in a Specific format
+Get the current JBO Date in a Specific format (JBO Date without time part)

 There are times when you need to work with just the date and not the time, whether it's for formatting purposes or for cleaner data extraction.
 In such cases, you can use a simple code snippet to retrieve the date in a specific format.
 Here's how you can do it!